kajinic/Getting-and-Cleaning-Data-Project/README.md

 `run_analysis.R`: this script takes the input data, and creates the output file

-The R script downloads and unzips the dataset from the above given URL.
-The R script reads the test and training sets and merges them.
-The mean and std features are extracted.
-The activity names for the activities are merged.
-A series of labeled columns to represent single variables from the feature are built up.
-The average of each variable is calculated and written into `tidy_data.txt`.
+- The R script downloads and unzips the dataset from the above given URL.
+- The test and training sets are read and merged.
+- The mean and std features are extracted.
+- The activity names for the activities are merged.
+- A series of labeled columns to represent single variables from the feature are built up.
+- The average of each variable is calculated and written into `tidy_data.txt`.

 ## Output